 Click on picture to see it larger

 This first image was taken from the room in which I write this blog.
 I am looking over the top of the swimming pool and the lichen covered shade house and the corner of Colin's big shed is just visible.
 As you can see, the creek that runs (sometimes) at the back of the block of land has spilled over into our next door neighbour's land.
 A few weeks ago we had the creek rise and it came above the little shrub on the left of the palm tree over the fence, so you can see that we are in no danger of being swamped just yet.
+You may wonder what those orange thing are!
+They are the lorikeets flying in for breakfast!
+I went out and stood by their feed dish to take this photo and they assumed it was food I had brought out with me!

 From this picture you can tell how wet and boggy the land has become.
 My son tried to change direction with a trailer near the intersecting fence we have through the block and became stuck in the mud!
 We have a few very deep wheel ruts to flatten out!